ramigonzalez/decentralized-data-marketplace/README.md

 2. Open a new terminal and run `npx hardhat run --network localhost scripts/deploy.js` to deploy the contract in the local network

 ### Deploy the protocol in seploia
-2. Open a new terminal and run `npx hardhat run --network sepolia scripts/deploy.js` to deploy the contract in sepolia testnet
+1. Open a new terminal and run `npx hardhat run --network sepolia scripts/deploy.js` to deploy the contract in sepolia testnet
+Note: There is a contract already deployed in sepolia network at address: `0xD5a640fAC82FD990D8594b4618baE3ED56ADE066`

 ## Key features and functionality